Update 2/23/2026: We are CLOSED to general submissions

 What We’re Looking For

-Stories that we feel are close to what we're looking for include:
+Stories that we feel are close to, or can be inspired by, what we’re looking for include:

 There are some things we’re just not interested for this issue: